RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-Repackage the inventory application via clicking on `Package for OpenShift` in `Commands Palette`:
+Repackage the inventory application via clicking on **Package for OpenShift** in _Commands Palette_:

 ![codeready-workspace-maven]({% image_path quarkus-dev-run-packageforOcp.png %})

-Or you can run a maven plugin command directly in `Terminal`:
+Or you can run a maven plugin command directly in Terminal:

 `mvn clean package -DskipTests`